setlog/tus-example/README.md

 store := filestore.FileStore{ Path: "./uploads" }
 ```

-_curl_ receives a lot of headers that are a bare minimum and essential for the successful upload.
+_curl_ in our example receives several headers that are a bare minimum and essential for the successful upload.

 Now you will find two files under _./uploads_: one with the original content and another with the extension _.info_ and the metadata: